 - S'well Tumbler - Literally the only way I can drink more water is by tracking how many S'well bottles I have in a day (I aim for 4-5).
 These insulated water bottles are really cute, keep my water ice cold, and make it easy to stay hydrated.
 One reason I like the tumblers versus other types of bottles is you can easily add fresh fruit to flavor your water.

-- Victory Over Vestibular Migraine - I am partial to Dr. Beh's book as a loyal patient (and he gives The Dizzy Cook a cool shoutout in it for recipes!), but this book really does have everything you need to know about vestibular migraine.
+- Victory Over Vestibular Migraine - I am partial to Dr. Beh's book as a loyal patient (and he gives The Dizzy Cook a cool shoutout in it!), but this book really does have everything you need to know about vestibular migraine.
 From supplements, to medications, to neuroplasticity, he covers many different treatments and discusses what he sees that works with patients and what doesn't.
 If you live in an area where the doctors are just clueless, I highly recommend reading through it and perhaps giving them a copy too.
+For anyone with MDDS, you can try his new book, Disembark.

 - Foam Rolling Kit - If you read my massage for migraine and vestibular disorders post, you know I love using foam rollers to easy back and neck tension.
 Here's a handy little kit that keeps you from using your dogs slobbery tennis ball to roll out those knots.